Permissions Policy

 4.5.
 Container policies

 In addition to the header policy, each child navigable has a container policy, which is a policy directive, which may be empty.
-The container policy can set by attributes on the navigable container.
+The container policy can be set by attributes on the navigable container.

 The container policy for a child navigable influences the inherited policy of any Document loaded into that navigable.
 (See § 9.7 Define an inherited policy for feature in container at origin).